nwarias003/digits/index.md

 First, [download a copy of Digits](https://github.com/nwarias003/digits).

-Second, go to your newly created repository, and click the "Clone or download" button to download your new GitHub repo to your local file system.
+Second, go to your newly created repository and click the "Clone or download" button to download your new GitHub repo to your local file system.
 Using [GitHub Desktop](https://desktop.github.com/) is a great choice if you use MacOS or Windows.

 Third, [install PostgreSQL](https://www.postgresql.org/download/).
 Then create a database for your application.